dsur/dog_breed_image_classifier/README.md

 ## Prerequisites:
 - Operating system: Any OS
 - Framework infrastructure: Python 3.7+
 - Knowledge: This was taken from a class project I did on Udacity.com.
 There is a sample run_models_batch.sh shell script that runs some samples.
 You can take a look at the script to see what calls what.
-Good Luck!
+It runs 3 different convolutional neural networks (CNN) and spits out the output to a text file.

 ## Usage:
 sh run_models_batch.sh